Montana

 The licensee using telemedicine in the treatment and care of patients in Montana shall adhere to the same standards of care required for in-person medical care settings.

-A physician-patient relationship may be established for purposes of telemedicine:
+A provider-patient relationship may be established for purposes of telemedicine:

 • by an in-person medical interview and physical examination when the standard of care requires an in-person encounter;